murphy214/vector-tile-go/README.md

 I am by no means guaranteeing this is faster for parsing vector-tiles then older methods I already use, in fact theres a good chance that will end up happening this is just an experiment I guess.

+# Structure / API

+To use the API like mapbox's implementation is a bit janky to be honest.
+However this jankiness, is what makes it worth using. (hopefully)

+### Vector_Tile

+A vector tile is just a map[string]Layer of where each key is a layer name.
+It has the top level method .ToGeoJSON to convert the whole tile.

+### Layer

+The layer level is where things get intersting here you have access to all the keys / values, the layer name, the finally version & extent, the lazy structure is found in the .features private field that stores integer positions of starting features.
+Thoses positions are then used to get features using ```layer.Feature(pos int)``` to get the feature at a given position in the layer.

+### Feature

+The feature layer is where most of the compute is done at is the methods ```ToGeoJSON(tileid)``` and ```LoadGeometry(tileid)``` although there may be reasons to change or add a method later not requiring a tileid, for now it does.
+The cool part here is you have access to feature properties,ids, and their respective types, without loading the geometry with a very sparse structure.
+So one could lazily read in a feature perform a mapping on it (like an osm mapping with a bunch of field / geometry type filters) and then read in the geojson feature if it met the criteria.

 # Analysis Against Previous Implementation

 I'm doing a little statistical analysis against an mbtiles qa set from mapbox, against the times ToGeoJSON verses my previous mbtiles-util implmentation, and while I it looks like 90% of the time it is slower than previous, the times it is faster are so large, that the total amount of time spent of each is lower with the new implmentation.
 However is it enough to justify implementing this?